Custom Database Software: When to Build and How to Choose

 Business

-What is custom database software
+What custom database software actually is (and what it isn't)

 Custom database software refers to a database system specifically designed and built to meet the unique operational needs of a particular business or organization.
 Unlike off-the-shelf or no-code online databases, this type of software is tailor-made—from how data is structured and stored to how it’s accessed, integrated, and visualized.